Present Perfect vs. Past Perfect

 1. State of Action

-As mentioned earlier, present perfect focuses on events that recently started or started in the past but are still ongoing in the present.
-Past perfect centers around actions that are set and done in the past.
+As mentioned earlier, present perfect focuses on events that recently started or started in the past but have relevance or connection to the present.
+It often emphasizes the result or effect of the action on the present.
+Past perfect describes actions that have been performed and finished before another action or event in the past.

 She had gone to New York.

-Here, we are referring to an action that happened in the past is already finished.
+Here, we are referring to an action that happened in the past and is already finished.

 She has gone to New York.